Sherbrooke Hussars: Sherbrooke Hussars

 The Canadian Army doctrine changed in the 1950s from mobilizing units in Canada for overseas service, to maintaining standing forces in Europe.
 As a North Atlantic Treaty Organisation signatory, Canada's focus was to support first the 27th Infantry Brigade in Germany and later 4th Canadian Mechanized Brigade.
 The role of reserve units changed to training individual soldiers to augment the regular force.

-On 15 February 1965, the 7th/11th Hussars was amalgamated with The Sherbrooke Regiment (RCAC).
+On 15 February 1965, the 7th/11th Hussars amalgamated with The Sherbrooke Regiment (RCAC) to form the current regiment.
 The Sherbrooke Regiment's Sherman tanks were returned to stores.
 Regimental headquarters was established in Sherbrooke, with 'A' and 'B' Squadrons.
 Personnel from outlying areas were encouraged to commute for training.

 On 5 July 1967, Queen Elizabeth II presented a new guidon on Parliament Hill in the presence of thousands of spectators.
 An editorial in The Sherbrooke Daily Record declared it a, "... a proud moment, too, for the people of Sherbrooke whose heritage includes the distinguished exploits of this military unit."
 Likewise in the spirit of Centennial projects that marked the federation's 100th birthday was the Sherbrooke Hussars' Centennial Guard.
 Throughout the Eastern Townships in August, a 35-man platoon of soldiers performed 1860s-style Fort Henry Guard-inspired drill with period Snider–Enfield rifles and bayonets.

 During the decades that followed, members of the Sherbrooke Hussars deployed on Exercise Reforger 'call-outs' to Germany, including a formed Jeep light armoured reconnaissance troop attached to the 8th Canadian Hussars.
 Other operational deployment included individuals on United Nations missions in Middle East UNEF and UNDOF as support trades, such as drivers, Cyprus UNFICYP as peacekeepers, and extensively in the Former Yugoslavia UNPROFOR.
 A member of the regiment, Corporal David Galvin, attached to 12^{e}RBC, was killed when his Cougar armoured car rolled over on 29 November 1993.
 Several members of the regiment served in Afghanistan, including at least one soldier who was wounded by an improvised explosive device.
 Although individual contributions were significant, the regiment did not meet the detailed criteria for the Afghanistan theatre honours.
 Elsewhere, personnel served in Haiti following the 2010 earthquake.